 A frequency spectrum defines the frequency bands in a particular range (e.g. 3.4 to 3.8 GHz) allocated to each mobile operator in a country to offer cellular services to their customers.
 The frequency bands require the mobile network operator (MNO) to get a license from local regulatory authorities.

 The frequency spectrum is one of the most precious resources for any mobile network operator and is the lifeblood of a mobile network.
-The provision of cellular services in high-quality requires the frequencies to be allocated and managed correctly.
+The provision of high-quality cellular services requires the frequencies to be allocated and managed correctly.
 Improper use of the frequency channels can lead to severe degradation of services due to interference.

 An example of a frequency spectrum could be 3.4 GHz to 3.8 GHz, which can be used for 5G cellular services.
 A mobile operator in a country can get a portion of this frequency spectrum to launch their services.
 The frequency spectrum is for the radio access network, so only mobile network operators (MNO) buy it, not MVNOs.
 I have written a dedicated post on the difference between MNOs and MVNOs, which I encourage you to check out if you are unclear.